-HubSpot’s support and large library provides a nearly endless supply of useful blogs, infographics, webinars, and other digital content focused on inbound marketing.
-HubSpot Academy exists as well, and helps newbies learn the basics through interactive assignments.
+HubSpot’s support and large library provide a nearly endless supply of useful blogs, infographics, webinars, and other digital content focused on inbound marketing.
+HubSpot Academy exists as well and helps newbies learn the basics through interactive assignments.

 Technical advice, though, is harder to come by.

 Helpdesk support is exceptional, and a basic license grants such support.
 All users are able to get email support within 24 hours.
 Premium support, customer success, and technical help can be quite costly, though, with remote onboarding sessions costing as much as $1,500, and in-depth support sessions available at $5,000.

 Tons of design tips and tutorials are available, as WordPress has heavily invested in fostering an enormous community of developers and designers.
 The range of content and delivery formats is vast – documentation, community support forums, downloadable handbooks, YouTube tutorials, and WordPress TV.
 Customer service is minimal, but purchasers of themes may receive 12 months of support.

 User’s take: “If you are new to building a website, you can easily figure out WordPress.org by watching some YouTube videos.
 Although there are simpler tools out there that are drag and drop, they don’t have as much capability down the line.”

 Verdict: Even mildly sophisticated users can squeeze a great deal of functionality out of WordPress’ many free plugins.
 HubSpot’s pricing model is generally more aggressive.